Asees-Khurana1/Data-Backup-App/README.md

 #### Functionality

+- **File Upload**: Provides methods to upload files to Firebase for backup purposes.
-- Provides methods to store and retrieve data from Firebase
+- **Data Retrieval**: Provides methods to retrieve backup files from Firebase.
+- **Firebase Integration**: Manages the connection and interactions with the Firebase Realtime Database or Firestore.

 ### DeviceStatus